-He found Keldan with Trina, the little fighter craft the Captain had named after his deceased mother.
-Keldan was sitting in the pilot’s seat, so San entered the cockpit and sat in the co-pilot’s chair and the two of them sat in silence for a while.
+He found Keldan with Trina, the little fighter craft the Captain had named after his mother.
+Keldan was sitting in the pilot’s seat, so San entered the cockpit and sat in the co-pilot’s chair.
 The door to the docking bay was open, and just a force field separated them from the stars.
 The Michigan could be seen floating some distance away, like a becalmed ship on a silent ocean.

-“I wouldn’t leave her, you know,” Keldan said, finally.
+“I wouldn’t have really left her, you know,” Keldan said, finally.

 “The Fallingstar.
-I know you’ve been worried about that.
-Especially after what happened on Horgus.
+I know you’ve been wondering about that.
+How can you even trust me after what happened on Horgus?
 But I’ll never leave her.”

 “I agreed long ago to take your place if anything happened to you.”

 “Yes, I know.
-But I wouldn’t do that to you if I could help it.
+But that bargain didn’t include my sending myself out to get killed on purpose.
+Now that I think about it… well, I don’t know what I was thinking.
 I don’t know what came over me on that planet.
 Horgus is a strange world, isn’t it?
 I wasn’t quite myself there.”

 “On the contrary.
 I think you were more yourself.
 I think we all were.”

-“No. I mean, what I did, or what I was going to do, saved the Horgalath.
+“Nothing.
+What I did, or what I decided to do, going out to meet the Locust, was a good decision.
+It saved the Horgalath.
 So, that’s okay.
 I just didn’t know I was. . . that I felt so. . .
 I don’t know.
 Forget it.”

 His voice had fallen to a whisper, and San followed suit.

 “Yes.
-Yes.
 Stargirl.
-I love her.
 I have to help her get home.”